 The grid is styled using CSS.
 A set of CSS rules styling the grid is referred to as a theme.
-The grid comes bundled with Provided Themes or you can create you own theme by applying your own style to the grid.
+The grid comes bundled with provided themes or you can create you own theme by applying CSS styles to the grid.

 You have the following options when choosing a theme: